 Let’s face it.
 Most teenagers would rather be doing their own thing than sitting down playing charades with the family.
 So how do you get your teens involved in family Christmas activities?
 I have 12 holiday activities to try on your family Christmas break that teenagers may actually tolerate. *Disclaimer: all teenagers are different so results are not guaranteed 🙂

 I’ve created a printable Christmas Activity Planner to help you plan your Christmas Activities Teenagers Will Tolerate.
-Just sign up for my email newsletter, Dishful Thinking, and receive the activity bundle for free!
+Get your free copy below!

 *DISCLOSURE: I only recommend products that I would use myself.
 This post may contain affiliate links, meaning I may get a commission if you make a purchase through my links, at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 Read my Disclosure for more information.

 How can you make driving around looking at Christmas lights more enjoyable for your teens?

 Nothing could be more boring for teens than having to sit in the backseat with their siblings while Mom and Dad cart them around all over town looking for the best Christmas decorations.